shaileshp51/pycentre/README.md

 ## Install

 **Step 1: Install requirements**

+Requirements for installation of pycentre can be installed using follwoing options:

 **Option a) Recommended: using anaconda or miniconda**

 > The simplest way to install miniconda is as below, open terminal and run below commands.